You might be asking yourself the following question: How long does it take to grow a beard?

-Genetics are not the only determining factors in how fast and how long that beard is going to grow.
+Genetics is not the only determining factor in how fast and how long that beard is going to grow.

 Toxins in the body, your stress level, and the foods that you consume on a regular basis will also affect how fast your beard can grow.